 DNA damage is a major reason for why we grow older and why we might develop certain diseases such as cancer.
 A break in DNA is considered DNA damage, as well as a chemically altered base, such as 8-OHdG.
 8-hydroxydeoxyguanosine, or 8-OHdG, is a biomarker of oxidative stress and carcinogenesis.
 Many studies have shown that measuring 8-OHdG can be a useful way to assess someone’s risk of various cancers and degenerative diseases.

 According to the study, blueberry juice could be a methylation inhibitor with anti-oxidative activity.
 In a study from Sookmyung Women’s University in Korea and the University of Occupational and Environmental Health in Japan, researchers analyzed the urine and blood of women who consumed either vitamin C or blueberry juice for 2 weeks.
-The team measured 8-OHdG levels, malondialdehye (MDA), and global and specific DNA at various genes to evaluate the mechanisms involved in the blueberry’s antioxidative effects.
+The team measured 8-OHdG levels, malondialdehye (MDA), and global and specific DNA methylation at various genes to evaluate the mechanisms involved in the blueberry’s antioxidative effects.

 They found that urinary MDA levels were reduced in all subjects.
 However, urinary 8-OHdG levels were reduced as a result of consuming blueberry juice rather than vitamin C. In addition, DNA methylation of the MTHFR gene was also reduced in those who drank blueberry juice.